SovereignCloudStack/k8s-cluster-api-provider/README.md

 ## Teardown

-``make clean`` does ssh to the CAPI management server to clean up the created clusters prior to terraform cleaning up the resources it has created.
+``make clean`` does ssh to the capi management server to clean up the created clusters prior to terraform cleaning up the resources it has created.
 This is sometimes insufficient to clean up unfortunately, some error in the deployment may result in resources left around.
 ``make fullclean`` uses a custom script (using the openstack CLI) to clean up everything